-Test Frequency Tolerance Continuous weigh auger and plant display reading Continuous by plant operator Within ± 5 % of the specified rate

-Average usage test: Compare tonnes used (from delivery docket) with measured mixed quantity Upon emptying the bulk tanker Within ± 5 % of the specified rate --- ---------------------------------- --
+Test Frequency Tolerance Continuous weigh auger and plant display reading Continuous by plant operator Within ± 5 % of the specified rate Average usage test: Compare tonnes used (from delivery docket) with measured mixed quantity Upon emptying the bulk tanker, where practical Within ± 5 % of the specified rate

-The type of cement and application rate shall be specified in the Project Specifications.
+The type of binder(s) and application rate(s) shall be specified in the Project Specifications.

-The Contractor shall record and keep records of the tonnage of cement used per mixed quantity of material stabilised.
+The Contractor shall record and keep records of the tonnage of lime and/or cement used per mixed quantity of material modified.

 During the mixing operation the utmost care shall be exercised to ensure that all run-off is contained within the mixing site.
-In the event of any cement entering any waterways the Engineer and the environmental authority for the region shall be notified immediately.
+In the event of any binding agents entering any waterways the Engineer and the environmental authority for the region shall be notified immediately.